plotdb/form/doc/widget.md

    - setting mode triggers validation. return a Promise which resolves when validation completes.
    - set widget mode to `v`, return current mode if `v` is omitted.
    - check constructor options for possible values of mode.
+ - `manager()`: return form manager(s) used by this widget.
+   - return value: a list of form managers (an empty array is returned if no such manager available)

 ## Events